 The Civil Service Data Challenge is an opportunity for the Civil Service to benefit from the ideas and enthusiasm of staff in every grade, role, profession and organisation: we want to hear people’s ideas on how we could make better use of data, and to build teams of Civil Service volunteers to take the best ideas forward.

 But the Data Challenge is also a staff development programme, providing participants with new skills, expertise and contacts.
 Civil Servants volunteering to join our teams will, for example, work closely with colleagues from a wide range of disciplines and organisations, gaining practical experience in fields such as digital project management and business planning.
-So if a member of your team asks your permission to participate, I would urge you please to give your approval where possible.

 Chief Operating Officer of the Civil Service, and Permanent Secretary of the Cabinet Office